gvwilson/sensibleadventures/arecibo/arecibo.md

 The Ethiopian shakes his head.
 "I can't remember.
 There is so much I can't remember."
-He brushes his fingers over the scar on his temple, shiny against his black skin.
+He brushes his fingers over the scar on his temple.

 The *beg* cocks his head.
 "So you're just going to give up?"